 • You have sufficient funds to support yourself

-• You have comprehensive health insurance cover Accommodation and living costs
+• You have comprehensive health insurance cover

 How much you spend on accommodation in Italy as an undergraduate depends on where you study and the type of accommodation you want.
 The two most popular types of housing for international students are: